joshr120/open-deck/README.md

 written in python and uses the customtkinter interface for displaying the gui

 # Uploading Images
 Final imges are 48x72? pixels stored as a bitmap.
-The files can be any size and any colour the program does all of the conversion for you.
-At the moment each image can only be a single colour.
+The files can be any size and the program does all of the conversion for you.
+At the moment each image can only be a single colour when uploaded through the GUI.

-The select & upload button will prompt the user to select an image from the file system as well as choose a colour from a colour picker

 When uploading an image the black part of the image will be shown in the chosen colour and the rest will be black.
-Threshold???
+See Additional Features section for how to do images with multiple colours.

+The select & upload button will prompt the user to select an image from the file system as well as choose a colour from a colour picker.

 the last 3 bytes od the message sent over serial contain the RGB colour of the icon.

 # Setting Macros
 The macros are sent using the python keyboard library.

 If more complex macros are required I recommend setting it to some unused combination and then remapping this combination using something like auto hot key.
+(Not going to try re-invent the wheel here)

 # Window Switching/application setup
-One usefull frature on the open deck has is the ability to have the buttons change depending on which application is currently open as well as open an app when a button on the open deck is pressed.
+One usefull feature on the open deck has is the ability to have the buttons change depending on which application is currently open as well.
+It can also open an app when a button on the open deck is pressed.

 By inputting the application name for each menu of the open deck, the program will look for a window containing this name to either control the open deck or have the open deck control/activate this window.